hpesoj/gsl-pointers/README.md

 ### <a name="faq-good-enough"></a>Aren't `T*` and `T&` good enough?

-The suggestion has been made that raw pointers work just fine as optional indirect types, and there is no need to introduce new types when we already have long-established types that are well-suited to this role.
+The suggestion has been made that references and pointers work just fine as non-owning reference types, and there is no need to introduce new types when we already have long-established types that are well-suited to this role.

-Some argue that once all other uses of pointers have been covered by other high-level types (e.g. `std::unique_ptr`, `std::string`, `std::string_indirect`, `std::array`, `std::array_indirect`, …) the only use case that will be left for raw pointers will be as optional indirect types, so it will be safe to assume that wherever you see `T*` it means "an optional indirect of `T`".
+Some argue that once all other uses of pointers have been covered by other high-level types (e.g. `std::unique_ptr`, `std::string`, `std::string_view`, `std::array`, `std::array_view`, …) the only use case that will be left for raw pointers will be as optional indirect types, so it will be safe to assume that wherever you see `T*` it means "an optional, non-owning reference to `T`".
 This is not true for a number of reasons:

-* This is only a convention; people are not obliged to use `T*` only to mean "an optional indirect of `T`".
+* This is only a convention; people are not obliged to use `T*` only to mean "an optional, non-owning reference to `T`".
-* Plenty of existing code doesn't follow this convention; even if everyone followed convention from this point forward, you still cannot make the assumption that `T*` always means "an optional indirect of `T`".
+* Plenty of existing code doesn't follow this convention; even if everyone followed convention from this point forward, you still cannot make the assumption that `T*` always means "an optional, non-owning reference to `T`".
-* Low-level code (new and existing) necessarily uses `T*` to mean all sorts of things; even if all new and old code followed the convention where appropriate, there would still be code where `T*` does not mean "an optional indirect of `T`", so you _still_ cannot make that assumption.
+* Low-level code (new and existing) necessarily uses `T*` to mean all sorts of things; even if all new and old code followed the convention where appropriate, there would still be code where `T*` does not mean "an optional, non-owning reference to `T`", so you _still_ cannot make that assumption.

-Conversely, wherever you see `optional_indirect<T>` in some code, you _know_ that it means "an optional indirect of `T`" (unless the author of the code was being perverse).
+Conversely, wherever you see `optional_indirect<T>` in some code, you _know_ that it means "an optional, non-owning reference to `T`" (unless the author of the code was being perverse).
 Explicitly documenting intent is generally better than letting readers of your code make assumptions.

-Aside from the case for documenting intent, it can be argued that pointers and references are not optimally designed for use as indirect types.
+Aside from the case for documenting intent, it can be argued that pointers and references are not optimally designed for use as non-owning reference types.
 A well-designed type is _efficient_ and has an API that is _minimal_ yet _expressive_ and _hard to use incorrectly_.
-Pointers as indirect types may be efficient and do have a somewhat expressive API, but their API is not minimal and is very easy to use incorrectly.
+Pointers as non-owning reference types may be efficient and do have a somewhat expressive API, but their API is not minimal and is very easy to use incorrectly.
 Case in point, this is syntactically correct but semantically incorrect code:

 ```c++
 int i = 0;